Iowa caucuses: What to know as Trump looks for big win in first Republican contest

 With no Democratic presidential contest, it remains to be seen if the GOP fight will attract some aisle-crossing voters who might be driven by the desire to vote against Trump.

 Unlike a primary, caucus voters must show up at a set time to cast their ballots, which will be 8 p.m.
-New York time.
+Eastern time.

 After candidates’ supporters make brief speeches, participants will cast votes by secret ballot.